marcoroganovic/rooter.js/README.md

 });
 ```

-Middleware is another part of router.
-Middleware functions are passed in array
+Middleware functions are another part of router.
+They are optional but if you
-as second arguments of `when` function.
-So:
+want to add them you can do so by passing an array with desired functions as
+second argument.

 ```javascript
 function authenticate() {